bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073/README.md

 - `random`: a library for generating random numbers
 - `json`: a library for handling JSON data
 - `os`: a library for interacting with the operating system
+- `typing`: a built-in Python module for adding type hints and annotations

 ## **How to run the code**